igorpronin/deribit-client/README.md

   // at least one of two options (indexes or instruments) required and shouldn't be empty:
   indexes: ['eth_usd', 'btc_usd'], // optional
-  instruments: ['BTC-PERPETUAL', 'ETH-PERPETUAL'], // optional
+  instruments: [BTC-PERPETUAL, 'ETH-PERPETUAL', 'BTC_USDC'], // optional
+  instruments_with_orderbook: true, // optional, defaults to false

   on_open: () => console.log('WebSocket opened'),
   on_close: () => console.log('WebSocket closed'),